 - Why taking the long-view is essential in our journey towards healthy bodies and spirits

-Dayna Macy is the author of Ravenous: A Food Lover's Journey from Obsession to Freedom.
-Her memoir asks one question: How can she, a food lover and lifelong overeater, learn to be satisfied?
-Her memoir details her travels across the country, meeting the people who can help her untangle the complicated nexus that lies beneath this question, leading her to discover some basic truths on her quest to lose weight and find her comfortable body: that kindness is the essential, that perfection is the enemy of the good, and that all bodies, no matter what shape or size, are magnificent and intelligent allies on our path to spiritual wholeness.
+Dayna Macy is author of Ravenous: A Food Lover's Journey from Obsession to Freedom.
+Her memoir asked one question —how could she, a food lover and lifelong overeater, learn to be satisfied?
+Her memoir detailed her travels across the country, meeting the people who helped her untangle the complicated nexus lying beneath this question, leading her to discover some basic truths on her quest to lose weight and find her comfortable body.
+She discovered that kindness is essential, that perfection is the enemy of the good, and that all bodies, no matter what shape or size, are magnificent and intelligent allies on our path to spiritual wholeness.

-Dayna is the director of communications for The Shift Network, and has led the communications departments for many storied media companies, including Yoga Journal, where she also wrote many essays about women, spirituality, and body image.
+Dayna was formerly the director of communications for The Shift Network and has led the communications departments for many storied media companies, including Yoga Journal, where she also wrote many essays about women, spirituality, and body image.